-Today’s muffin recipe is a variation on the first and still most versatile muffins I learned to bake from my first cookbook (above and as you can see, the binding went about 25 years ago so I put it in a 3-ring binder)– The Farm Vegetarian Cookbook edited by Wendy Louise Hagler.
-Here’s a link to her website:http://wendylouisehagler.com/the-farm-vegetarian-cookbook/
+Today’s muffin recipe is a variation on the first and still most versatile muffins I learned to bake from my first cookbook (as you can see, the binding went about 25 years ago so I put it in a 3-ring binder)– The Farm Vegetarian Cookbook, edited by Wendy Louise Hagler.
+Here’s a link to her website: http://wendylouisehagler.com/the-farm-vegetarian-cookbook/

-I don’t know how my evolution as a cook would have gone without this and the other cookbooks produced by Ms. Hagler and the other folks at The Farm who helped pioneer vegan cooking in the U.S. beginning in the 1970s.
+I don’t know how my evolution as a cook would have gone without this and the other cookbooks produced by Ms. Hagler and others at The Farm who helped pioneer vegan cooking in the U.S. in the 1970s.
 Since I love cheese and eggs I have never been a vegan but many of our meals over the years have come directly from this book.
-The Enchilada recipe alone is reason to buy it.
+The Enchilada recipe is reason enough to buy it.
 My children and grandchildren consider them an ancestral food.; part of their DNA.